FluxML/Flux.jl/docs/src/training/training.md

 It is important that the execution of the model takes place inside the call to `gradient`, in order for the influence of the model's parameters to be observed by Zygote.

-!!! note "Explicit vs implicit gradients"
+!!! compat "Explicit vs implicit gradients"
-    Flux used to use Zygote's "implicit" mode, which looks like this:
+    Flux ≤ 0.13 used Zygote's "implicit" mode, in which `gradient` takes a zero-argument function.
+    It looks like this:
     ```
     pars = Flux.params(model)
-    grad = Flux.gradient(() -> loss(model(input), label), pars)
+    grad = gradient(() -> loss(model(input), label), pars)
     ```
     Here `pars::Params` and `grad::Grads` are two dictionary-like structures.
+    Support for this will be removed from Flux 0.14, and these blue (teal?) boxes explain what needs to change.

 ## Loss Functions